chen-hao-chao/User-Experiments-of-Pattern-Lock/README.md

 <img src="image/11.png" width="550">

-Due to the limitation of hands' movement, the points are more dense at about -30 degree of the 6 configurations.
-In addition, we compared the Eulidean distance between ground truth positions and the landing points.
-In configureation 3, the distances are: *27.3790*、44.3147、46.1790、51.2296、*53.8679*、43.0804.
+Due to the limitation of hands' movement, the points are denser at about -30 degree of the 6 configurations.
+In addition, we compared the Eulidean distance between the ground truth positions and the landing points.
+In configuration 3, the distances are: *27.3790*、44.3147、46.1790、51.2296、*53.8679*、43.0804.
 In configuration 4, the distances are: 46.5546、41.0050、51.0400、*69.6366*、44.2386、*35.4826*.
-Astonishingly, some deviations are twice as the others.
+Astonishingly, some deviations are twice as the others, which also indicates that our finger movement follows a certain pattern by which we could trace or predict potential landing points.
+That could definitely help us to construct one-hand operation settings.

 <img src="image/12.png" width="550">

+#### Experiment 2

 On the second experiment, we are going to determine the intention to long press.
-This idea derived from the trade-off between efficiency and correctness.
-Too much the time to be recognized as a long-press makes it inefficient, while too less the time makes error rate arises.
+It is the trade-off between efficiency and correctness that makes this experiment indispensible, since too much the time to be recognized as a long-press makes the operation inefficient, while too less the time makes error rate incredibly high.
 To strike a balance, we recorded the error rate while the subjects were trying to long press.
 We adopted 6 different thresholds--0.100, 0.135, 0.170, 0.205, 0.240, 0.275 second respectively--and the results are shown below:

 <img src="image/13.png" width="350">

 Obviously, 0.24 second is the knee point and we picked it as the time required for users' intention for long pressing.

+#### Experiment 3

 On the thrid experiment, we are going to find out the required time for our method and usual method to unlock and activate apps.
 The graph below shows the difference:

 <img src="image/14.png" width="550">

 The differences in time (3.8%、3.3%、2.5%、1.7%) between the two settings are not significant.
-Further, we think the decreasing trend of the percentage of differences results from the familiarity toward the tasks.
-The subjects might get more adroit at the task with similar settings on the afterward experiments so they took less time on the tasks.
+Further, we think that the decreasing trend of the percentage of differences is, less or more, related to the subjects’ familiarity toward the tasks.
+The subjects might be more adroit at the task with similar settings on the afterward experiments so they took less time on the tasks.

 <img src="image/15.png" width="550">

 ## Conclusion

-We designed a set of experiments to help us understand users' behavior when it comes to pattern locks.
-Also, we conducted experiments on the landing points, responsive time and operation time.
-Although the outcomes indicated our failure on reducing operation time, those results could be useful in the field of one-hand operation.
+We designed a set of experiments to help us understand users' behavior on pattern locks.
+Also, we conducted experiments on landing points, responsive time and operation time.
+Although the outcomes indicated our failure on reducing the operation time, I believe those results could be useful in the study of one-hand operation.